MaksimLozovskii/GUIDE-TO-MKDOCS/docs/index.md

-# Welcome to out documentation
+# Welcome to our documentation

-## Please vising onboarding
+## Please visit onboarding for more info